 GoDaddy has performed extremely well for a big brand so far.
 We haven’t seen a lot of the same carelessness that often creeps into larger hosting companies that now only compete on name alone.

 But we did have a few issues.
-Here were the biggest.
+Here is the biggest:

-Unfortunately, it seems like they’ve also stripped out a lot of the value, too.
+Unfortunately, it seems that they’ve also stripped out a lot of the value, too.

 The ‘Economy’ plan only allows you to host one single website.
-This, in and of itself, isn’t that unusual.
+This, in itself, isn’t that unusual.

-The bad part is that they also don’t include standard features like backups, a CDN, or an SSL certificate (more on this in the next point below).
+The bad part is that they also don’t include standard features like backups, a CDN, or an SSL certificate (more on this in the next point).

-So while the initial $2.49/month sticker price looks decent.
-You’ll find that a lot of other ‘extras’ aren’t factored into this price at all.
+With the heavy $7.99/month price, you’ll find that a lot of other ‘extras’ aren’t factored into this price at all.

 Which means you’re going to have to fork over some more dough…